Show / Hide Table of Contents

 }

-array.
+This example has values specified in the custom_references array.
 These could be internal order numbers, customer references, or anything else you choose.
-Now that Track has been given this data, you could use these references to retrieve information via the Get Shipment Events and Get Shipments endpoints.
+If you send this data with your requests, you could use these references to retrieve information via the Get Shipment Events and Get Shipments endpoints.

 Track validates all Register Shipment requests in line with the rules set out in the API reference.
 Where an uploaded shipment does not meet this validation, Track returns an error.